top of page

 IMG_0080-3.jpg

-Azadeh Rashidi is a founding partner of Schulhof Rashidi Architects, a practice established in 2022 with Paul Schulhof.
-Prior to launching her own practice, Azadeh was part of the management team at the New York based Tod Williams Billie Tsien Architects | Partners (TWBTA).
-During her 15 years at TWBTA, Azadeh was a leader on several high profile, award winning projects, including the Reva and David Logan Center for the Arts at the University of Chicago, the addition and renovation of Dartmouth College’s Hood Museum of Art and the renovation of David Geffen Hall, home of the New York Philharmonic at Lincoln Center.
+Azadeh Rashidi co-founded Schulhof Rashidi Architects with Paul Schulhof in 2022.
+The firm launched with the commission for the William King Museum of Art and was selected to design the Dubuque Museum of Art soon after.
+Azadeh Rashidi was previously part of the leadership team of Tod Williams Billie Tsien Architects (TWBTA) in New York.
+During her 15 years at TWBTA, Azadeh was responsible for several high profile, award winning projects, including the Logan Center for the Arts at the University of Chicago, the addition and renovation of the Dartmouth College’s Hood Museum of Art, and the renovation of David Geffen Hall, home of the New York Philharmonic at Lincoln Center.

-Azadeh’s experience at TWBTA has translated to expertise in complex performing arts buildings, museums, as well as in the renovation of existing buildings.
+Azadeh’s experience has translated to expertise in performing arts buildings, academic projects and museums, including complex renovations of existing structures.
 As a lead designer, Azadeh has guided large teams through the technical challenges of coordination across disciplines, with the goal of preserving design intention and integrity while satisfying the requirements of a wide range of stakeholders.
+Her design approach centers on inclusivity.
+She believes that human relations are at the center of design and that architecture’s intrinsic value is in the ways that it positively augments these relations, while respecting, preserving and restoring our natural environment.

 bottom of page